-Whether you are an artist storing prints to sell at local art shows or an art collector showcasing your favorite limited edition prints in your home, learning how to store art prints and care for your art prints will keep them looking like new for many years.
+Whether you are an artist storing prints to sell online or at local art shows or an art collector showcasing your favorite limited edition prints in your home, learning how to care for them will keep them looking new for many years.

-There are many risks involved in caring for your art.
-However, if you know what to do and what causes the deterioration of fine art you can save your investment and keep the prints looking like they just came off the printer.
+Many risks are involved in caring for your art.
+However, if you know what to do and what causes fine art deterioration, you can save your investment and keep the prints looking like they just came off the printer.

 What Can Damage Art Prints